duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 ### Can I use the 'X', 'Y' or 'Z' JavaScript library?

 Probably not.
-Maybe, if it is very small, but we prefer that no third party, extra libraries are used. ***Please*** ask us first before writing an instant answer that is **dependent** on an extra library - we don't want you to waste your time and energy on something we can't accept!
+Maybe, if it is very small, but we prefer that no third party, extra libraries are used. ***Please*** ask us first before writing an Instant Answer that is **dependent** on an extra library - we don't want you to waste your time and energy on something we can't accept!

 ### Can I use Coffeescript?